Detoxing: the path to wellness or waste of time?

 A detox can be as simple as eating only raw vegetables and fruits, and avoiding caffeine and alcohol, or as strict as eliminating meals altogether and replacing them with a program of teas, pre-mixed juices or powdered supplements.
 Detox programs can run from a few days to a few weeks and, in many instances, will facilitate weight loss because you’re taking in less calories.

 The problem is that the results are usually temporary.
-“You can see a lot of weight loss very quickly but it’s not true weight loss,” says Dr Tim Crowe, a nutrition academic with Deakin University’s School of Exercise and Nutrition Sciences.
+“You can see a lot of weight loss very quickly but it’s not true weight loss,” says Dr Tim Crowe, a research scientist and advanced accredited practising dietician with the Dietitians Association of Australia.
 “In most cases, it’s a lot of fluid you’re losing, and you’ll replace that fairly quickly when you go back to regular eating.”

 Even more troubling, says Dr Crowe, is that these programs are claiming to do something our bodies do naturally.
 “We have a liver and kidneys that [get rid of toxins] day-in and day-out, every time we eat and there’s no biological evidence that following a detox diet makes your body remove them any quicker.”